 Even when you are surrounded by a team of caregivers and professionals, it can feel isolating to be a parent of a child with disabilities or special health care needs.
 Sometimes it feels like no one understands your journey.

 But trust us, other parents of children with disabilities and special health care needs are ready to be there for you!
 Parents are armed with experience to answer your questions: They can help you find a specialist, shed light on new behavioral therapies, recommend a company to use for durable medical equipment, or just listen.
 Those are only a few of the countless ways parents can help you.
-They might even respond with 2 very comforting words: “Me, too.”
+They might even respond with two very comforting words: “Me, too.”
 And, when you are ready, you can share something that might change their lives too.

 You can find other parents of children with disabilities or special health care needs in your own city or across the country, just by searching online.
 They are in support groups, local community organizations, and online forums like Facebook pages or listservs.
 These groups might be general or might focus on specific disabilities like Down syndrome or autism.